Twin to Win

 In 2022 ICM launched its first Twin to Win pilot project as part of the Strengthening Midwifery Services Project.
 A two-year initiative where member associations (MAs) from similar contexts are matched and supported to develop and deliver joint and individual projects.

-With strong institutional knowledge and feedback from our MAs and their interest in establishing twinning projects, ICM launched a pilot Twin to Win project and welcomed its first twins in 2022.
-Over the next two years, twins will work together to create measurable and achievable projects, with the ultimate goal of strengthening their associations.
+With strong institutional knowledge and feedback from our MAs, and their interest in establishing twinning projects, ICM launched a pilot Twin to Win project and welcomed its first twins.
+Over the following two years, the twins worked together to create measurable and achievable projects with the ultimate goal of strengthening their associations.

 Twins in this Project